Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Tanner Hall revolutionized freeskiing in the early 2000s with aggressive style, technical innovation, and competitive dominance.
 His X Games medals, video segment legacy, and influence on freeskiing culture earned him "OG" status.
 Hall's switch skiing ability and fearless approach to massive features set standards that modern athletes still chase.
 Despite serious injuries that would end most careers, Hall continued competing into his 40s, demonstrating unmatched passion for progression.

 Sarah Burke's impact on freeskiing transcends her competitive achievements.
-The Canadian athlete won five X Games gold medals while simultaneously advocating for women's freeskiing Olympic inclusion.
+The Canadian athlete won multiple X Games gold medals while simultaneously advocating for women's freeskiing Olympic inclusion.
 Burke's technical ability, amplitude, and consistent performance in halfpipe competitions demonstrated women's freeskiing deserved equal recognition.
 Her 2012 passing deeply affected the freeskiing community, and her legacy lives through the Sarah Burke Foundation and every female athlete competing at the Olympics.

 Swedish skier Jon Olsson bridged freeskiing's competitive and lifestyle aspects.
 His invitational events, creative video projects, and technical slopestyle skills influenced modern freeskiing culture.
 Olsson's switch double backflip off jumps and rail progression pushed slopestyle boundaries.
 Post-competition, his YouTube channel and exotic car content introduced freeskiing to broader audiences.